How To Start Affiliate Marketing As A Busy Parent (Beginner’s Guide)

 If you wouldn’t tell your best friend to buy it, don’t recommend it on your blog.
 Keep it honest, real, and centred on what genuinely works for you.

-Remember: The best affiliate marketing doesn’t feel like marketing — it feels like helping a friend find something that makes life easier.
+Remember: The best affiliate marketing doesn’t feel like marketing.
+It feels like helping a friend find something that makes life easier.

 Balancing Family Life and Affiliate Goals